 L’Observatoire International’s main goal was to accentuate the intention of Jean Nouvel’s architectural direction.

 L’Observatoire International’s scope included the lighting design of all interior and exterior public spaces and amenities, the parking garage complex, and the facades and crowns of both towers.
+L’Observatoire International’s main goal was to accentuate the intention of Nouvel’s architectural direction.

-L’Observatoire International’s main goal was to accentuate the intention of Jean Nouvel’s architectural direction.
-Building on Nouvels’ theme of infinity, the lighting serves to accentuate the verticality of the structure and suggests the notion of a never ending tower.
-At the crown, a sunlight reflector and cantilevered panel of mirrors are supported by bright lights that shoot through the water of the rooftop pool to reflect off of the mirrored panels.
+Building on Nouvel's theme of infinity, the lighting serves to accentuate the verticality of the structure and suggests the notion of a never-ending tower.
+At the crown, a sunlight reflector and cantilevered panel of mirrors are supported by bright lights that shoot through the water of the rooftop pool to reflect off the mirrored panels.
 This creates a bright, shimmering glow from which all the facade lights and plants drip.
-Lights are also placed along the facade in a vertical pattern, to create the effect of trickling and dripping down the sides of the building.
-Within the intricate facade design of catwalks, trellises, and plants, each spotlight is placed behind a planter and shines from the top down.
+Lights are also placed along the facade in a vertical pattern to create the effect of trickling and dripping down the sides of the building.
+Within the intricate facade design of catwalks, trellises, and plants, a spotlight is placed behind each planter and shines from the top down.

 Status